 Tips for Camping with Small Dogs

-Now that you know a few simple camping tips, here are a couple more to keep in mind.
-Overall, your biggest worry should be about doing everything you can to make it an enjoyable camping experience for all.
-Taking small dogs camping with you is almost like taking small children camping with you.
+Now that you know a few simple camping tips, here are more to consider.
+Overall, your biggest worry should be about doing everything possible to make it an enjoyable camping experience.
+Taking small dogs camping with you is almost like taking small children camping.

-One of the biggest reasons that people get frustrated with campers who bring their dogs is that they leave their dogs at the campsite all day long, and the dog barks the whole day.
+One of the biggest reasons people get frustrated with campers who bring their dogs is that they leave them at the campsite all day, and the dog barks the whole day.
 This isn’t good campground etiquette.
 And small dogs are yappers anyway — not good.

 If you take your dog camping, don’t leave your dog for long periods.

-Pretty blunt, right?
-But it’s essential!
 Even though people are camping in nature, the last thing they want to deal with is the remnants of your dog.
-Please pick up your dog’s bathroom excrements, so no one else has to deal with it later.
-Just yesterday, we visited a state park where we had to walk right next to dog feces.
+Please pick up your dog’s bathroom excrement so no one else has to deal with it later.
+Just yesterday, we visited a state park where we had to walk beside dog feces.
 It was gross, and it stunk so bad.
 The owner did not have the decency to pick it up.

-While this has already been mentioned above, it’s imperative to remember.
-Your dog needs to be on a leash when going for walks, as well as when just hanging around the tent or cabin.
-There is no reason that your dog should ever be roaming around the campground.
+Again, it’s imperative to remember to always keep your dog on a leash when going for walks and hanging around the tent or cabin.
+There is no reason for your dog to ever roam around the campground.

-Now that you know the top tips for taking your dog camping, it’s time to start planning!
-You and your dog(s) are going to have such a wonderful camping experience.
+Now that you know the top tips for camping your dog, it’s time to start planning!
+You and your dog(s) will have such a wonderful camping experience.

 Do you have any other tips for taking your dog camping?